-Will Evans is a reporter for Reveal, covering labor and workplace issues.
-His investigations have examined data security problems at Uber, the lack of diversity in California’s Silicon Valley and widespread illegal discrimination in the temp industry.
-His reporting with a partner and CNN exposed rampant fraud in California's drug rehab system for the poor, winning an Investigative Reporters and Editors Award.
-Evans’ reporting has helped prompt government investigations, reforms and prosecutions.
+Will Evans is a reporter for Reveal, covering workplace issues.
+His reporting has prompted government investigations, legislation, reforms and prosecutions.
+A series on safety problems and hidden injuries at Tesla won an Investigative Reporters and Editors Award.
+Other investigations have shown secret spying at Uber, quantified the lack of diversity in Silicon Valley and exposed widespread illegal discrimination in the temp industry.
+Reporting with a partner and CNN exposed rampant fraud in California's drug rehab system for the poor, winning an Investigative Reporters and Editors Award.
 Previously, he reported on the secret money behind political ads and judicial conflicts of interest.
-Prior to joining The Center for Investigative Reporting in 2005, Evans was a reporter at The Sacramento Bee, where he and a partner exposed a nonprofit hospital chain that was targeting the poor with aggressive collection practices.
+Prior to joining The Center for Investigative Reporting in 2005, Evans was a reporter at The Sacramento Bee.
 He also has worked as a freelancer overseas.
 He is based in Reveal's Emeryville, California, office.

 Oracle and Palantir said diversity figures were trade secrets.
 The real secret: Embarrassing numbers

 The Labor Department initially sided with tech companies to block the data, but released it after Reveal filed a lawsuit.

 The electric carmaker’s top safety executive made several misleading statements to a state board that doles out lucrative tax exemptions.

 For years, the Labor Department has allowed federal contractors to block public records requests for their demographics by calling them trade secrets.

 The clinic’s practices are unsafe and unethical, five former clinic employees said.